sijeecodes/starflight2/README.md

  3. hp(int value) : NPC's hp.
  4. blasterPower(int value) : Damage of the blaster.
  5. defaultSpeed([x, y, z]) : Default moving speed.
 (0, 0, 1) will make NPC move z direction of 1 every 1/30 second.
  6. speed([x, y, z]) : Current moving speed.
-(0, 0, 1) will make NPC move z direction of 1 every 1/30 second.
+(0, 0, 1) will make NPC move z direction(world axis) of 1 every 1/30 second.
  7. maxSpeed(value) : Max speed the NPC can get.
-Also used for max rotation speed.
  8. speedAccel([x, y, z]) : Acceleration for NPC to get to maxSpeed per frame.
-Also used for acceleration of NPC rotation speed.
- 9. speedDecel([x, y, z]) : Deceleration multiple for NPC to get to defaultSpeed per frame.
+ 9. speedDecel([x, y, z]) : Deceleration multiple for NPC.
 Should be below 1.
-Also used for deceleration of NPC rotation speed.
+Also used for NPC rotation speed.
  10. targetPosition([x, y, z]) : Target destination the NPC is moving to.
- 11. rotationSpeed([x, y, z]) : Current rotating speed.
- 12. targetRotation([x, y, z]) : Target rotation the NPC is rotating to.
+ 11. targetRotation([x, y, z]) : Target rotation the NPC is rotating to.

 ### Other Basic NPC Attributes
  1. elapsedTime : Elapsed time since NPC creation.